adaorachi/ghEditor/README.md

 SnipDown is a lightweight, flexible, highly customizable WYSIGWG for your web applications.
 It is a drop-in JavaScript textarea replacement for writing beautiful and understandable Markdown.
 The WYSIWYG-esque editor allows users who may be less experienced with Markdown to use familiar toolbar buttons and shortcuts.
 If you never have written a single line in markdown markup, don't worry, it's easy to learn and even easier to use.
 You'll probably be surprised how handy it is once you get used to it.
 And you'll miss it whenever the tech you're using doesn't support markdown.

 ### Why use SnipDown Editor?

 SnipDown is one of the first markdown editors to feature an all-in-one built-in autosaving, custom-designed-icons, code-highlighting, emoji-integrated, height-auto-grow, split-screen-preview and file upload and storage WYSIWYG-style.
-It is also designed to mimic Github markdown editor features and implements all Github flavoured markdown syntax.
-In other words, SnipDown uses and produces almost all Github markdowns and their equivalent HTML markups and solves the problem of having a Github markdown editor embedded in your web application just by a simple installation, plus SnipDown can be rendered natively on more than one textarea container in a web page.
-It also
+It is also designed to mimic Github markdown editor features and implements most Github flavoured markdown syntax and much more.
+In other words, SnipDown uses and produces almost all Github markdowns and their equivalent HTML markups and solves the problem of having a Github-flavored markdown editor embedded in your web application just by a simple installation, plus SnipDown can be rendered natively on more than one textarea container in a web page.
+Previews are rendered by Marked using GFM.